Wednesday, April 30, 2025

 “My Dear Child”-A poem in which the Speaker mourns the death or separation of their child.
 The constant repetition of “I wish I could” recognizes the regret of things that the child could have learned and felt with their parents like warmth and protection but now cannot.
 It is melancholic and sadness not only for what was lost but what can never be.

 “Learning What Home Feels Like”-A poem in which the Speaker weighs many negative feelings towards themselves such as “ugly,” “dim witted,” “awkward,” and “embarrassing.”
 The twist is that the Speaker accepts those words and takes pride in them.
 They and their strange interests are what makes them who they are.
-Anyone who has ever felt self-conscious because of their personality traits, their occupation or study path, or their own interests will understand and even relate.
+Anyone who has ever felt self-conscious because of their personality traits, occupation, study path, or interests will understand and even relate.

 “I Aspire To Be a Writer”- A poem in which the Speaker addresses their desire to be a writer.
 Even though they have the drive (and assuming this was Pen’s point of view herself, she also has the talent.), they constantly worry about how to get started, their subject, and publishers.
 This poem addresses the insecurities and anxieties that creative people have when they work on something.
-They worry about how their message will be projected and what will people think of it or if they bother reading it at all.
-The important thing in creation is not the doubts but being able to move past them and exploring talent and creativity to the fullest.
+They worry about how their message will be projected, what will people think of it, or if anyone bothers reading it at all.
+The important thing in creation is not the doubts but being able to move past them and exploring talent and the process to the fullest.

 “The Colorful Leaves”-A nature poem in which the Speaker illustrates their love of autumn.
 It is filled with visual imagery like the orange, purple, and red leaves and the anxious people worried about snow.
 The poem talks about the season’s transitional function as not yet cold for winter, not hot for summer, and not thought of as beautiful like spring.
-It is an in between season but for this Speaker, that can see through that between and recognize autumn’s own individual beauty and uniqueness.
+It is an in between season but this Speaker recognizes autumn’s own individual beauty and uniqueness.

 “Drifting At Sea”-An extended metaphor in which the Speaker compares their life to a sea in which they are just drifting along.
 The Speaker feels like they are not in control of their life and things are just happening around them.
 Sometimes they feel that they are deliberately being set up to fail and all that they can do is just wait.
 It is very similar to Depression and how people who have it often feel disconnected from their lives.
 Even when they try to improve, they are still met with failure, rejection, and disappointment.
 They want to move but can't so they remain stuck and floating.